romanrabodzei/Github-Certification-Preparation/GitHub Advanced Security.md

 </details>

 ---
-In the context of the software development life cycle (SDLC), how does code scanning ideally fit?
+Q: In the context of the software development life cycle (SDLC), how does code scanning ideally fit?
 <details><summary>Show the answer</summary><p>

 - **It is integrated throughout the SDLC, from initial development through to deployment and maintenance**